Susan B. Anthony's Stand: Breaking Law, Changing History

 Frequently asked questions

-Susan B. Anthony was arrested for voting in the 1872 presidential election in Rochester, New York, in violation of state laws that allowed only men to vote.
+Susan B. Anthony broke the law by voting in the 1872 Presidential election in Rochester, New York, in violation of state laws that allowed only men to vote.

 Written by